iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > I can only give 4 stars, because the mobile data is limited to 500mb and it seems that in the past 2 months is using those 500mb in 2 weeks, why not giving the option of more data to any user (i have an unlimited data abb on my mobile carier) so that i don't use the wireless in the house...<br> :date: __2020-10-25 21:36:47__

-> More frequent updates of the progress of the calculations / project progress would be great to see; but it works well, I don't feel that my mobile gets slower or overheated; and it feels good to contribute, it's really easy!<br> :date: __2020-10-24 01:19:21__

-> I'm running this app on a TABLET, please could you try to make this Tablet friendly by allowing Landscape display as well as Portrait mode.<br> :date: __2020-10-18 21:44:39__

-> Good but I had to manually clear the data from the app when it finished a project<br> :date: __2020-10-10 22:55:46__

-> Ja, gør sikkert det den skal og med et minmum af forstyrrelser :-)<br> :date: __2020-10-04 18:28:07__

-> Lovely ui design.
-Love the app.
-Reduce memory & storage footprint.RAM consumption seems kinda high.
-Please make optimisations for 718mb device as well as i keep losing my progress sometimes gets kicked out of memory due to low memory and lost all my calculations.
-Please try to integrate BOINC projects into it if possible.
-That would be awesome and all in one app for computational donation/contribution app.
-Keep up the good work and bless you all that have been involved in this work.<br> :date: __2020-09-28 18:04:08__

 #### 3-star reviews